Print Understanding Prices Reading Comprehension with Third Grade Work

 By Cathy Pearl

-1 When you are shopping, the smallest item usually has the lowest price.
-But is this the best deal?
+1 When you are shopping for groceries, you will probably have to decide whether to buy a smaller package or a larger package of a certain item.
+The smaller quantity usually has a lower price.
+But is it the best deal?
 Sometimes the item with the lowest price isn't always the cheapest in the end.

 2 Every item in a store has a price.
 Sometimes, the price is on the item.
 More often it is on the shelf beneath the item.
 There are also scanners that can tell you the price of an item.
 These are usually found in different places throughout the store.

-3 As you look at a price tag on a shelf, there are usually a couple of numbers on it.
+3 As you look at a price tag on a shelf, there are usually several numbers on it.
 The number to the right is the price for the item.
-In the upper left corner there is usually another price.
-This price tells you how much you are paying per a certain unit, like a pound or a gallon.
+In the upper left corner, there is usually another price.
+This price tells you how much you are paying per a certain unit, like an ounce or a pound.

 For the complete story with questions: click here for printable